pulumi/pulumi/docs/design/packages.md

     d = (D)b; // Error at runtime, Base is not an instance of Derived. b = d;    // OK.

-CocoIL also supports a dynamic `isinst` operator, to check whether a given object is of a certain class.
+LumiIL also supports a dynamic `isinst` operator, to check whether a given object is of a certain class.

-In addition, however, CocoIL supports structural "duck typed" conversions between conjurable types (records and interfaces).
+In addition, however, LumiIL supports structural "duck typed" conversions between conjurable types (records and interfaces).
 Recall that a conjurable type is one with only primary properties and no constructor.
 Such types do not have invariants that might be violated by free coercions between such types.
 So long as the source and target are "compatible" at compile-time, duck-type conversions between them work just fine.